wsup-mike/ReactNavigationPractice/README.md

 - Yelp type app (Navigation and Authentication only)
 - TypeScript
 - Practice nesting 2 stack navigator components within a Bottom Tab component
+- Authentication: When user actively logged in, to display specified set of screens only (And vice versa if user not logged in)

 iOS Screenshot:
 ![image](https://user-images.githubusercontent.com/40747156/217670716-d4c17bad-39c3-454b-9fa1-2f3cad37b8c6.png)